appshore/ReactLeafletTypescript/README.md

 It uses the following JS libraries and components:
 * yarn is used as package manager but this should work fine with npm.
 * TypeScript as scripting language
-* react-leaflet and leaflet for map
+* react-leaflet and leaflet for map and map icons
-* Material-UI for presentation components
+* Material-UI for presentation components and icons
 * typeface-roboto as default font
 * NumberFormat for field formatting and validation

+The provided assets (markers and validations icons) have not been put in use to keep coherent with leaflet and material-ui but they could be integrated without much extra work.

+the default url in the data.json have been replaced with https://picsum.photos to generate random images.

 While the map will resize nicely with mobile, the form needs a bit of extra work to behave well with a small screen.
 The current form position doesn't match the constraint of a mobile and should be set in absolute position above or below the map.